 Regulations now in force in Greenland to protect bottom habitats (G.H.
 2011) include the use of rolling rockhopper ground gear, and toggle chains of 72 mm or longer to keep trawl netting off the bottom.
 Waters between 64°10'N and 65°15'N from the shore to 3 n.mi. outside the baseline (comprising about 650 n.mi.2), an area in which there are high concentrations of sponge and coral beds, have been closed to shrimp trawling.
 Vessels are required to report live coral catches of 60 kg or more and live sponge catches of 800 kg or more to the Licensing Authority and to move a minimum of 2 n.mi. from any place at which such catches are taken before continuing to fish.
 In addition, the authorities have authorities to close areas which can be considered 'vulnerable marine areas".
 'New fishing areas' in West Greenland have been defined as lying North of 74°N and special regulations are in force for protecting vulnerable habitats there.
+Nevertheless, back in the mid and late 80'ties, a shrimp fishery has been conducted at the east side of Isfjeld banke.

 The fishery in SFA 1 is restricted to Canadian vessels.
 From 1996 to 2007 on average about 8 vessels (range 5-12) participated.
 Since then, the number of ships has varied, with 0 to 2 ships fishing in 2008-2009 and 2012-2013, 7 ships fishing in 2010 and 10 ships fishing in 2011.
-Only few vessels have been fishing in that area I the most recent year.
+Only few vessels have been fishing in that area in the most recent year.
 Catches are nominally subject to individual quotas; a quota can be retroactively adjusted to cover an overrun, with a corresponding correction in a later year.
-Logbooks from the Canadian fishery in SFA1 have been available from 1979 to 2011 and aggregated catch data from 2010 - 2019.
+Logbooks from the Canadian fishery in SFA1 have been available from 1979 to 2011 and only aggregated catch data from 2010 - 2020.
+The geographical distribution of the effort has been unknown over the past years, due to the lack access to the Canadian logbooks.